joshgordon/sermon-archive/README.md

 - If a folder contains "readme.md", the markdown will be rendered out on to the webpage.

-See a live demo at http://archive.spepmedia.com
+See a live demo at http://archive.spepmedia.com.
+The underlying directory structure is exposed at http://archive.spepmedia.com/sermons/